sybrenjansen/mpire/docs/index.rst

 Welcome to the MPIRE documentation!
 ===================================

-MPIRE, short for MultiProcessing Is Really Easy, combines the convenient map like functions of ``multiprocessing.Pool`` with the benefits of using copy-on-write shared objects of ``multiprocessing.Process``.
+MPIRE, short for MultiProcessing Is Really Easy, is a Python package for multiprocessing, but faster and more user-friendly than the default multiprocessing package.
+It combines the convenient map like functions of ``multiprocessing.Pool`` with the benefits of using copy-on-write shared objects of ``multiprocessing.Process``.

 Features
 --------